How can I apply for asylum in Portugal?

 The interview will also include questions that aim to determine whether Portugal is the country responsible for examining your claim or it should be analysed by another EU country (in which case you will be transferred to that country).
 This process is called the Dublin procedure.
 Click here to know more about the Dublin procedure and Dublin Regulation.

-After the interview, a written report is prepared and shared with you by SEF.
-You will have 3 working days to present any comments and observations regarding this report.
-The report includes the preliminary indication of the decision on whether your application will be admitted to the regular procedure or whether it is considered inadmissible/unfounded, and will be rejected.
+After the interview, based on your declarations, a written report is prepared and shared with you by AIMA.
+By law, you have 3 working days to present any comments and observations regarding this report to AIMA.

 Remember that you can use legal support throughout the procedure.
 Contact CPR’s legal department to obtain legal support free of charge.